Max Parrot

-Maxence "Max" Parrot (born June 6, 1994 in Cowansville) is a Canadian snowboarder.
-He is the reigning Olympic champion in slopestyle, winning gold at the 2022 Winter Olympics and also won a silver in the event at the 2018 Winter Olympics.
+Maxence "Max" Parrot (born June 6, 1994, in Cowansville) is a Canadian snowboarder.
+He is an Olympic champion in slopestyle, winning gold at the 2022 Winter Olympics and also won a silver in the event at the 2018 Winter Olympics.
 Parrot has also won six gold medals at the Winter X Games and two gold medals at the Winter X Games Europe.

 Early life

 Parrot was born and raised near the Bromont ski area in Quebec.
 He began skiing at age three and discovered snowboarding at age 9.
 His father, Alain Parrot, was an alpine ski racer and Canadian waterski champion.

 Career

 Max Parrot has made snowboarding history four times.
 In 2013 he laid down the first Backside Triple Cork ever seen in an X Games Slopestyle event.
 In 2014, Parrot was the first to land consecutive Triple jumps in a Slopestyle run at the X Games.
 In April 2015, Parrot performed the very first Cab Quadruple Underflip 1620.
 In January 2016, he brought the Cab 1800 Triple Cork into competition at the X Games in Aspen, earning him his second Big Air gold medal.
 He competes in slopestyle and represented Canada at the 2014 Winter Olympics in Sochi.
 Parrot has won a gold and silver medal each in both slopestyle and the big air events at the Winter X Games.

 He competed for Canada at the 2018 Winter Olympics in South Korea, where his first competition was in the slopestyle event.
 Parrot qualified for the final with the highest score, but in the final, he started with difficulty.
 He fell heavily on his first two of three runs; on his final run, he threw down a clean run, scoring 86.00.
 This was good enough for the silver medal and his teammate Mark McMorris finished in third for the bronze medal.
 After the run, Parrot said that "I hit my head twice; a couple were pretty hard, actually.
 But I'm fine, I'm good.
 My helmet saved me twice, and it made it possible to do my third run and actually land it.
 It's mission accomplished for me here.
 I'm really happy."